Venus descending from her Swan-drawn Chariot

 Oil painting on canvas, Venus descending from her Swan-drawn Chariot by Gaetano Gandolfi (Emilia Romagna 1734-Bologna 1802), 1761/69.
-Venus standing on a shell-chariot, a red cloak fluttering from her outstretched arms, alighting from her chariot drawn by two swans, her right hand on a black globe supported by cupids; the three Graces in the background to the left, two chariot-pulling swans in the foreground.
+Venus standing on a shell-chariot, a red cloak fluttering from her outstretched arms, alighting from her chariot drawn by two swans, her right hand on a black globe supported by cupids; the Three Graces in the background to the left, two chariot-pulling swans in the foreground.

-For a festive carriage for 'Senatore Marescalchi' [not (too young) Count Ferdinando Marescalchi (1754 - 1816)] of Bologna; with the Arcade Gallery (Paul Wengraf), London, around 1957 as The Birth of Venus; bequeathed by Mrs Ellett (widow of the purchaser) (1994/2001)
+For a festive carriage for 'Senatore Marescalchi' [not (too young) Count Ferdinando Marescalchi (1754 - 1816) but probably his father Vincenzo Antonio Maria Marescalchi (1701-1793) of Bologna]; with the Arcade Gallery (Paul Wengraf), London, around 1957 as The Birth of Venus and a pendant to NT 772288; bequeathed by Mrs Ellett (widow of the purchaser) (1994/2001)

 Makers and roles

-Gaetano Gandolfi (Emilia Romagna 1734- Bologna 1802)
+Gaetano Gandolfi (Emilia Romagna 1734- Bologna 1802) , artist

 Cazort 1993 Mimi Cazort, The Art of Embellishment: Drawings and Paintings by Gaetano and Mauro Gandolfi for a Festive Carriage, Record of the Art Museum, Princeton University, vol. 52, no. (1993), pp. 29-39